sweattep/modern_quotes/README.md

 >They survived by keeping aloof from the others.
 Admixture of blood made little difference, since what kept them together was something ideal&mdash;thepossession they had in common of certain intellectual and emotional values.

+>obesity was not associated with health insurance among Black and Asian
+>
 >The media's the most powerful entity on earth.
 They have the power

 >I believe we must document and record our own history.
 If we don't&hellip;who will